Time for a redesign? Use our checklist to assess your software's design needs—quick fixes or a full overhaul. ✉️

 1) Logic that’s in the backend, like Boolean logic.

-For example, this is the back-end logic for a permissions feature set we worked on in an accounting software.
+This is the back-end logic for a permissions feature set we worked on in an accounting software.
 We created this flowchart to ensure we had a shared understanding of how permissions are structured and to clarify how they should be structured in the future.

 2) Flows (or movement) from one place to another by the user.
 The flow can either be conceptual (like mapping out your thought process on the type of car to buy) or more literal (mapping out each step it takes to drive to the car dealership and try a new car).